CharityAnyaele/FRAUD-DETECTION-ANALYSIS-DASHBOARD/README.md

 	•	Cleaned the data using Power Query (checked nulls, corrected column formats).
 	•	Ensured fraud amounts were numerical and could be aggregated.
 	2. Measure Creation (DAX)
-	•	Built measures to calculate KPIs like Fraud Rate %, Total Fraud Amount, and total transactions.
+	•	Built measures to calculate KPIs like Total Fraud Amount and total transactions.
 	•	Used calculated fields to update values when filters are applied dynamically.
      ## Detailed formulas used:
-    1. I used Excel to separate my data by using (text to columns to separate each column, and used the 'PROPER' function to capitalize my City name and transaction type            column, and then imported my data to Power BI.
+    1. I used Excel to separate my data by using ('TEXT to columns' to separate each column, and used the 'PROPER' function to capitalize my City name and transaction type            column.
     2. For other data cleaning, I used Power Query by selecting my table, where I removed duplicates, used TRIM text (to remove extra spaces, and changed data types to           numbers, text, and dates.
     3. I created a new column and categorized the Account age using the IF FUNCTION for example; =IF(I2<25, "New account"), IF(I2<=35, "Young account"), IF(I2<=45, "Established account"), IF(I2<=55, "Mature account"), IF(I2>56, "Old account")
     4. I got the sum of the previous fraud transaction and the current fraud transaction of each offender by using the equation e.g = H2+L2